ryansallee/NFL_2018_Weather/README.md

 * [Dark Sky](https://darksky.net/dev)

 ## Special Notes
-Please note that the H2 database that is created by the app will be stored in your user root folder(e.g. C:\Users\[your_ user_name]).
+1. Please note that the H2 database that is created by the app will be stored in your user root folder(e.g. C:\Users\[your_ user_name]).
 If you do not wish to retain these database files, you will need to delete the following files from your user root folder:
 * game.mv
 * game.trace
 * .h2.server

+## Questions?
+Please feel free to contact me at [rcsall11@g.holycross.edu](mailto: rcsall11@g.holycross.edu).